audemium/erp/README.md

 		Order allow,deny
 		Deny from all
 	</DirectoryMatch>
+3. Add a cron job to run cron.php once a day.
+In crontab, this would be something like:
+	1 2 * * * php /var/www/erp/cron.php
-3. Open a browser to the site where you placed Audemium ERP.
+4. Open a browser to the site where you placed Audemium ERP.
 This will redirect you to the installer.
 Enter your information there and click Install.

 ## Planned Features